d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

-Up until now, we've focused on models whose inputs consisted of a single feature vector $\mathbf{x} \in \mathbb{R}^d$.
+Up until now, we have focused on models whose inputs consisted of a single feature vector $\mathbf{x} \in \mathbb{R}^d$.
 The main change of perspective when developing models capable of processing sequences is that we now